Self portrait as a doorway

 Saved

-Still, you must go on changing
+Still, you just go on changing

-Changing and changing and changing again
+Changing and changing and changing and changing again

 And only then

-Would you find in the trembling yourself
+Would you find in the trembling

 Not whole